kessler-christopher/tt_chris_test/docs/info.md

 ## How it works

-Input 0 and CLK is inputed to the and gate and the and ouput is put at the output1
+Input 0 and 1 are the Input to the Full ADDER with CIN being connected to GND.
+Input 2 and 3 are connected to the XOR gate.
+Input 4 is connected to the D flip D input.
+Input 5 is connected to the INVERTER.
+Input 6 and 7 are connected to the NAND and AND gate.
+OUTPUT 0 is the SUM output of the FULL ADDER and OUTPUT 1 is the COUT.
+OUTPUT 2 is the XOR, OUTPUT 3 is the NAND, OUTPUT 4 is the AND, Output 5 is Q, Output 6 is Q_B and Output 7 is the INVERTER

 ## How to test

-connect the clk and put the 1st input high.
-Output should toggele according to clock speed.
+Use the DIP switches to set the inputs of the gates according to the descripton.
+The 7 Segment Display can be used to see the outputs.

 ## External hardware